baddymaster/torrent-hound/README.md

      `<choice>` : [{default : 1}, {0 : Print formatted result}, {1 : Pretty print results}]
   7. `s` - Enter a new query to search for over all avilable torrent websites
   8. `r` - Repeat last search (with same query)

+### Help
+In case of an `SSL Error`, consult [these answers on Stackoverflow](https://stackoverflow.com/questions/31649390/python-requests-ssl-handshake-failure) for potential fixes.